Thumbscrew/matrix-homeserver-docker-compose/README.md

     cp_max: 10
 ```

+5. Locate the `public_baseurl` setting in `homeserver.yaml` and set it to the URL of your Matrix server domain name (e.g. `matrix.example.com`)

-5. Bring up the containers!
+6. Bring up the containers!

 ```bash
 sudo docker-compose -p matrix-synapse up -d